The 4 Deadly Driving Effects of Alcohol

 First and foremost, your reaction time begins to slow down as soon as your blood alcohol content (BAC) exceeds .02 even though the legal limit in most states is .08.
 As your reaction time slows, it is more difficult to respond to the actions of motorists and pedestrians as you pass them by.
 That is an extremely dangerous effect of driving after consuming alcohol because you may not react in time and hit a pedestrian or vehicle.

-Alcohol effects driving through increased drowsiness as well.
+Alcohol affects driving through increased drowsiness as well.
 That leads to drivers falling asleep at the wheel or simply becoming extremely slow.
-They may drive off the road, into a tree, into another car or a number of other potential hazards.
+They may drive off the road, into a tree, into another car, or a number of other potential hazards.

 This term describes the amount of attention a driver can use to focus on one task.
 A low amount of vigilance and the task of driving becomes much more difficult.
 Studies show that vigilance begins to decline dramatically after .03 BAC level.
 There is serious driving impairment due to alcohol if a driver’s vigilance is reduced.